Robert Wilkie: Congressional staffer and George W. Bush administration official

 Wilkie was a longtime Republican congressional staffer.
 He began his career on Capitol Hill as counsel to Senator Jesse Helms of North Carolina, and later became legislative director for Representative David Funderburk.
-As a top aide to Helms, Wilkie defended the senator's often-polarizing views.

-In 1996, Wilkie unsuccessfully sought for the Republican nomination in North Carolina's 7th congressional district.
-He was later the executive director of the North Carolina Republican Party at a time Helms was in a contentious reelection fight against Democratic challenger Harvey Gantt.
-Wilkie defended a pro-Helms mailer that was criticized as racially charged.
-In 1996, Wilkie also criticized Gantt for having "openly courted money from the homosexual community."
+In 1996, Wilkie unsuccessfully sought the Republican nomination in North Carolina's 7th congressional district.
+He was later the executive director of the North Carolina Republican Party during Helms' reelection attempt against Democratic challenger Harvey Gantt.

 Wilkie then returned to Capitol Hill as counsel and advisor on international security affairs to Senate Majority Leader Trent Lott from 1997 to 2003.
 In that role, Wilkie led negotiations on the post-September 11 authorization for the use of military force and worked to defeat U.S. ratification of the Comprehensive Nuclear-Test-Ban Treaty.
-After Lott was ousted as Senate majority leader in 2003 for praising the segregationist presidential campaign of Senator Strom Thurmond in 1948, Wilkie defended Lott's remarks.

 From 2003 to 2005, in the George W. Bush administration, Wilkie was special assistant to the President for national security affairs and a senior director of the National Security Council.
 He was a senior policy advisor to then-National Security Advisor Condoleezza Rice as well as her successor, Stephen Hadley.
 He later moved to the Pentagon, where in 2007, as assistant secretary of defense for legislative affairs, Wilkie authored a memo outlining guidelines that limited which Defense Department personnel could testify to Congress.
-Wilkie memo directed that only highest-ranking officers and presidentially appointed civilians could offer congressional testimony, barring all field-grade officers and enlisted personnel from testifying.
-Critics of the guidelines argued that they could impede investigations of the Iraq War, and that the Pentagon had no authority to set such rules.
-(The memo did not impact congressional subpoenas, in which Congress can compel any individual to appear).
+Wilkie's memo directed that only highest-ranking officers and presidentially appointed civilians could offer congressional testimony, barring all field-grade officers and enlisted personnel from testifying.
+Described as an attempt to "establish guidelines on how junior officers and the enlisted be contacted on their participation in the aforementioned briefings," critics of the guidelines argued at the time that they could impede investigations of the Iraq War, and that the Pentagon had no authority to set such rules.
+The memo did not impact congressional subpoenas, in which Congress can compel any individual to appear.

-Wilkie received the Defense Distinguished Public Service Medal, the highest civilian award of the Department.
+Wilkie holds personal and unit decorations as well as the Department of Defense Medal for Distinguished Public Service, the highest civilian award of the Department.

 Private sector and return to congressional staff

 From 2010 to 2015, Wilkie was vice president for strategic programs for CH2M Hill, an engineering company.
 According to his official biography, he worked on reform of Britain's Ministry of Defence supply and logistics system.

 From 2015 to 2017, Wilkie was a senior advisor to U.S. Senator Thom Tillis.

-In 2019, after the resignation of Jim Mattis, Wilkie lobbied to the Trump White House for an appointment as Secretary of Defense, but was not chosen by President Trump.
+In 2019, after the resignation of Jim Mattis, Wilkie lobbied the Trump White House for an appointment as Secretary of Defense, but was not chosen for the position.